 Fatigue is more than just feeling tired at the end of a busy day; it is the result of chronic stress.
 Sometimes called adrenal fatigue, it means that the adrenal gland, which regulates hormone production, is over-worked.
 It would seem that the body has forgotten how to stand down from the perceived threat.

 Clearly avoiding or managing the causes of stress is advisable.
 Sleep is a good way to allow your body to recover and find creative ways to reduce stress.
 Fresh air and exercise are also effective in dealing with the tension and worries of the day.
 A good diet will support the glands and organs we rely on to function, and for lapses in nutrition, natural supplements are effective way to support emotional and physical stress and allow the body to relax and recover once the stress has passed.

 B-complex vitamins quickly become depleted during stressful events probably because they are required for energy production, nerve function and brain health.
-Natural herbs such as Ginkgo biloba stimulate brain function and blood circulation.
+Natural herbs such as Ginkgo Biloba stimulate brain function and blood circulation.
 Essential fatty acids (Omega 3 and 6) are effective in a myriad of ways and have been shown to reduce aggression, depression, nervousness, anxiety and sleep disorders (4) all of which are associated with long term stress.
 Deer velvet is an effective treatment for a wide range of conditions, which is why it is most commonly referred to as a general health tonic.
-Magnesium with Cramp Bark has the added benefit of Vitamin B6 and Zinc to improve muscle recovery in athletes, the symptoms of PMT and tension headaches.
+Magnesium with Cramp Bark with added vitamin B6 and zinc helps with stress and tension relief, and can assist with relaxation and sleep.

 - Deer Velvet - restores well-being; supporting and protecting optimum organ health to revitalise and reduce the stress experienced by the body in everyday life.